MPSD board upholds termination of MHS football coach

 Meridian football coach, Martez Edwards, was hired on January 28 to replace former Meridian head coach, Calvin Hampton.

 Edwards coached the last two seasons at Forest Park (GA) High School, where he compiled a 5-17 record over the last two seasons.
 Before Forest Park, Edwards guided the Bessemer City Tigers to a 30-18 record over a four-year period.

 Edwards was placed on administrative leave May 6 after what was deemed an inappropriate photo surfaced on social media.
-Thursday, the Meridian Public School District Board of Trustees held a special called meeting to reach a determination of whether there is cause to terminate Edwards.
+Thursday, the Meridian Public School District Board of Trustees held a special called meeting to reach a determination of whether there is cause to uphold Superintendent Dr. Amy Carter's termination of Edwards.
 The meeting came after a May 28 termination hearing where Edwards and his attorney presented material in support of his continued employment.